NolanMelander/KinderRacing/README.md

 * New Question Algorithm increase questions from 26 to 15,600
 * Minor Bug Fixes

+## Known Bugs
+* Holding down the key of a correct answer allows vehicles to move until the key is released

 ## Future Features

 These features are planned for a future version